Ethics for Case Managers, Part 2

 - Dubious ethical practices regarding honesty, integrity, kindness, respect, and confidentiality

-Management can ask—and act upon—these questions as a strategy to prevent caregiver burnout:
+Management asks—and acts upon—the following questions as a strategy to prevent caregiver burnout:

 - Workload.
 Are job expectations reasonable?
 If not, how can they be changed to match the need?
 Are job descriptions current, clear, and accurate?
 Is there a mismatch between employee strengths and work assignments?
 Is the work environment chaotic or high-pressured?
 If so, how can it be moderated to reduce worker stress?